demirelif/CheckoutSystem/README.md

 PriceList priceList = new PriceList();
 priceList.addItem( new Item("A", 80.0));
 ```
-You can also define `SpecialPrice`s for n items as follows.
+You can also define `SpecialOffer`s for n items as follows.
 ```java
 SpecialOffer specialOffer = new SpecialOffer( n, specialPrice );
 ```